beatrizsiqueiras/easy-market/README.md

 <h2>How to use:</h2>
 <h3>Required Technologies</h3>
-<p>First, you will need to install the following technologies on your machine</p>
+<p>First, it will be necessary to install the following tools on your machine:</p>
 <ul>
 <li>npm</li>
 <li>PHP 8.2</li>